-Now Tester has retired and no longer in your organization, he cannot get into the Axonius platform.
+Now Tester has retired and is no longer in your organization.
+Therefore he cannot access the Axonius platform.
 What now?
 What happens to his data?
 Well let’s look:

 In this case, “All Windows OS” was built by Tester and it continues on!
-No changes to the chart and we are good to go.
-Lets also look at the Query Library:
+No changes to the chart are needed and we are good to go.
+Let's also look at the Query Library:

 Check that out!
 No issues there either.
 How great is that?